maraakate/gsmaster/readme.md

                               Use with -generateserverlist.

 Known Bugs
- DJGPP port is currently broken.
+- DJGPP port is currently broken.
 Compiles and executes fine, but only pings the last server in a large batch.

 Credits
- [HCI]Mara'akate - Code
+- [HCI]Mara'akate - Code
+- CHC - Help with Encode Type 1 encoder
- Daniel Gibson - DG_misc.h string header
+- Daniel Gibson - DG_misc.h string header
- Luigi Auriemma - For GameSpy validation algorithms (aluigi.org) QwazyWabbit - Original Code for Q2Master
+- Luigi Auriemma - For GameSpy validation algorithms and Encode Type 1 packet dumps for analysis (aluigi.org)
+- QwazyWabbit - Original Code for Q2Master
- Sezero - Portable SOCKET defines, HexenWorld query, and other small code snips ID Software - Quake 2 Info_ValueForKeys and other small helper functions
+- Sezero - Portable SOCKET defines, HexenWorld query, and other small code snips
+- ID Software - Quake 2 Info_ValueForKeys and other small helper functions